 These inclusions are a series of clouds, pinpoints, or crystals formed as the diamond forms.
 Unfavorable conditions can stop the diamond's growth during its formation.
 Twinning wisps can develop when the growth restarts in another direction, sometimes millenniums later.

-If you'd like to know if your diamond has inclusions or want to buy a diamond with no inclusions, contact Perry's Diamond And Estate Jewelers.
+If you'd like to know if your diamond has inclusions or want to buy a diamond with no inclusions, contact Perry's Diamonds & Estate Jewelry.